enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 Without going much details, let's simply observe:

-- [Block #0] This is a **PROJ[ected]CRS**, meaning it is a CRS with a cartographic projection.
+- Block #0: This is a **PROJ[ected]CRS**, meaning it is a CRS with a cartographic projection.
 With this CRS, the coordinates are in 2 dimensions on a plane!
 On the other hand, **GEOG[raphic]CRS**, such as the previous `WGS 84` (EPSG:4326), do not carry a map projection; Corodinates in such CRSs are expressed in latitude and longitude.
-- [Block #1] This CRS is based on a 3D model of the Earth defined in the CRS `WGS 84`  (EPSG:4326), which contains an ellipsoidal approximation the true shape of the Earth.
+- Block #1: This CRS is based on a 3D model of the Earth defined in the CRS `WGS 84`  (EPSG:4326), which contains an ellipsoidal approximation the true shape of the Earth.
-- [Block #2] This CRS projects the geographic coordinates on a plane using a mathematical transformation.
+- Block #2: This CRS projects the geographic coordinates on a plane using a mathematical transformation.
 The parameters for this transformation are described in this block.
-- [Block #3] Lastly, Block #3 describes the extent to which this CRS is valid, ensuring it is not too imprecise for a particular region of the Earth.
+- Block #3: Lastly, Block #3 describes the extent to which this CRS is valid, ensuring it is not too imprecise for a particular region of the Earth.

 >ℹ️  When using a GEOGCRS like  `WGS 84` (EPSG:4326), QGIS arbitrarily uses an Equirectangular projection when such a CRS is used.
 This is why, at start, QGIS showed geographic coordinates and displayed a very stretched OSM map.